chi-feng/python-osx-getting-started/README.md

    - Refactoring: Restructure your Python code with variable extraction, method extraction and import sorting
 2. [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) (type checking, static code analysis, auto-imports, semantic highlighting, etc.)

 VS Code has full support of Jupyter notebooks.
-In many ways the experience is superior to running jupyter notebooks in the browser.
+In many ways the experience is superior to running Jupyter notebooks in the browser.
 See https://code.visualstudio.com/docs/languages/python#_jupyter-notebooks.
 Some special features that are absent in the browser-based Jupyter notebook are:
 1. Table of contents
 2. IntelliSense support in the Jupyter Notebook Editor
 3. Variable explorer and Data Viewer